Welcome to the Cyveillance Weekly Trends Report

 - The US State Department has taken the unprecedented step of shutting down its entire unclassified email system as technicians repair possible damage from a suspected hacker attack.
 A senior department official said Sunday that activity of concern was detected in the system around the same time as a previously reported incident that targeted the White House computer network.
 That incident was made public in late October, but there was no indication then that the State Department had been affected.

-- A Chinese security news outlet reports malware targeting Android devices that was caught on November 11, 2014, hence dubbed as “Double-11 SMS Thief.”
+- A Chinese security news outlet reports Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. targeting Android devices that was caught on November 11, 2014, hence dubbed as “Double-11 SMS Thief.”
 The malicious Trojan is able to disguise itself as an application associated with China Mobile and lure users to download it.
 Once installed, the malware is able to intercept text messages containing online bill pay and banking information.

 - Germany’s foreign intelligence agency plans to spend millions to penetrate the secure connection technologies used by social networks, banks, and online shops.